morozxleb-crypto/chatix2.0/README.md

 2. Log in to your account
 3. Open browser DevTools (F12)
 4. Go to Application/Storage → Cookies
-5. Find the cookie named `char_token`
+5. Find the cookie named `user/`
-6. Copy its value
+6. Copy token

 ### Character ID